No to NATO

 The 1990s saw NATO developing its regional cooperation forums and inviting new members to join the alliance.
 In March 1999, Hungary, Poland and the Czech Republic were all admitted as full members.
 Ten days later they found themselves at war with their neighbour Yugoslavia, as part of NATO’s illegal bombing campaign.
 But developments at that time were not limited to expanding its membership.
 At NATO’s fiftieth anniversary conference in Washington in 1999, a new ‘Strategic Concept’ was adopted.
 This moved beyond NATO’s previous defensive role to include ‘out of area’ – in other words offensive – operations, anywhere on the Eurasian landmass.

 Estonia, Latvia, Lithuania, Slovenia, Slovakia, Bulgaria and Romania were admitted to NATO in 2004 – not only former Warsaw Pact members, but also former Soviet republics in the case of the Baltic states.
-In 2009, Albania and Croatia became members with Montenegro joining in 2017.
-North Macedonia was confirmed as the newest member in 2020, while Bosnia and Herzegovina is also in negotiations to join the alliance.
-This scale of expansion has contributed to international tension as Russia sees itself increasingly surrounded by US and NATO bases.
-In the past few years, NATO has exacerbated the situation by encouraging Ukrainian membership and announcing new bases in eastern Europe.
+In 2009, Albania and Croatia became members with Montenegro joining in 2017 and North Macedonia in 2020, while Bosnia and Herzegovina is also in negotiations to join the alliance.
+This scale of expansion contributed to international tension as Russia sees itself increasingly surrounded by US and NATO bases.
+In the past few years, NATO exacerbated the situation by encouraging Ukrainian membership and announcing new bases in eastern Europe.

 A nuclear-armed alliance